 All Second Nature coaches are UK-registered dietitians or nutritionists.
 This means they have completed university-accredited degrees to gain this professional title.

 Another option to get support with your diet would be to have private sessions with a registered dietitian.

 Weekly face-to-face sessions with a registered dietitian can be expensive ($70-$100 per session).
 We have added a column representing this to compare costs, labelled weekly registered dietitian (WRD).

 |The same, personal coach throughout the program||✓||✗||✓||✓|

 Pricing for MyFitnessPal is based on the $9.99 monthly premium price.
-If you choose to commit to a 12-month subscription, the cost per month decreases.
+If you commit to a 12-month subscription, the monthly cost decreases.
 Refunds for cancellations are not available.

 “No single food will stop or start weight loss.
 It’s all about balance!
 I suggest consulting with your doctor regarding specific needs (i.e., cholesterol).”

 Answers from MyFitnessPal are computer generated; therefore, MyFitnessPal doesn’t answer your direct question.
 Instead, it provides you with a link to a related article.